-Athabasca University has collaborated with the Business of Hockey Institute (BHI) to develop an elite, graduate level, online MBA for executives program with hockey specific courses to elevate the business of hockey.
+Athabasca University has collaborated with the Business of Hockey Institute (BHI) to develop an elite, graduate level, online MBA in Hockey Management to elevate the business of hockey.
 For the first time in hockey’s history, a program is in place to develop the leaders in the boardroom, rather than on the ice.

 This exclusive online program is designed for individuals working in a managerial capacity within the hockey industry and related industries.
 Students will have significant management experience in important functions within the business of hockey including: ticketing, marketing, communications, fan development, customer service, social media, sales, events, building operations, legal, merchandising, finance, media, analytics and hockey operations.
 Students from hockey related industries will also bring rich perspectives on corporate partnerships, revenue generation, and leveraging fan involvement beyond the game.

 The hockey-specific courses build on AU’s internationally acclaimed online MBA for executives program and focuses specifically on the issues, challenges, and opportunities confronting middle and senior level managers in a rapidly changing, global hockey industry.